Guitar Terms: Guitar Parts, Techniques, & Slang for Beginners

 A series of notes that create a distinguished sound.
 Also known as a hook.

-Use this infographic to memorize guitar terminology.
+Use this infographic to memorize the above guitar terminology.
 To learn more advanced terms and concepts, it’s best to work with a private guitar teacher or take guitar classes like the ones offered here at TakeLessons Live.
 Best of luck on your guitar learning journey!